EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 * `keywords`: a list of keywords related to the topic of the page, typically used to search training materials and other resources from external registries (such as TeSS training registry)
 * `training`: a list of training registry entries, each having the following three properties - `name` (registry display name), `registry` (registry type, e.g. "TeSS", "TechRadar", "SSHOC", "ENVRI Hub") and `url` (registry's base URL that gets combined with keywords to form a search URL taking the user to search results using the `keywords` within that registry).

-Training entries will show up under the "More information | Training" section on the page.
+Training entries will show up under the "More information" section of the page.

 An example of a training registry entry: